Spencer Leniu: Background

-Leniu was born in Auckland, New Zealand.
-Leniu grew up in Sydney, Australia and played for the Minchinbury Jets in the Penrith District Junior Rugby League.
+Of Samoan descent, Leniu was born in Auckland, New Zealand, and grew up in Western Sydney.
+He played for the Minchinbury Jets in the Penrith District Junior Rugby League.

 Career

 2019

-Leniu made his first grade debut for Penrith against the Cronulla-Sutherland Sharks in round 21 of the 2019 NRL season which ended in a 26-20 victory for Penrith at Panthers Stadium.
+Leniu made his first grade debut for Penrith against the Cronulla-Sutherland Sharks in round 21 of the 2019 NRL season which ended in a 26–20 victory for Penrith at Panthers Stadium.

 2020

 Leniu played 12 games for Penrith in the 2020 NRL season but did not feature in the clubs finals campaign or the 2020 NRL Grand Final loss to Melbourne.

 2021

 Leniu played a total of 19 games for Penrith in the 2021 NRL season including the club's 2021 NRL Grand Final victory over South Sydney.

 2022

 Leniu played 25 games for Penrith in the 2022 NRL season including the clubs 2022 NRL Grand Final victory over Parramatta.

 In October Leniu was named in the Samoa squad for the 2021 Rugby League World Cup.